g2384/Life-In-The-UK/Facts.md

   - between 1870 and 1914, around **120, 000** Russian and Polish Jews came to Britain to escape persecution.
 Many settled in **London’s East End** and in **Manchester** and **Leeds**.
   - People from the Empire, including India and Africa, also came to Britain to live, work and study.
 - Britain continued to be a great **trading** nation.
 The government began to promote policies of free trade, abolishing a number of taxes on imported goods.
 One example of this was the repealing of the **Corn Laws** in 1846.
 These had prevented the import of cheap grain.
-The reforms helped the development of the British industry, because raw materials could now be imported cheaply.
+The reforms helped the development of British industry, because raw materials could now be imported more cheaply.
 - In 1847, the number of hours that women and children could work was limited by law to **10** hours per day.
 Better housing began to be built for workers.
 Working conditions in factories gradually became better.
 - Transport links also improved, enabling goods and people to move more easily around the country.
 - British industry led the world in the 19th century.
 The UK produced more than half of the world’s **iron**, **coal** and **cotton cloth**.